Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Smoothness Analysis and Error Discussion

 \subsection{Smoothness analysis}

 To achieve the optimal performance of the ASGQ and QMC methods, the integrand should be highly smooth.
-Here, we perform a smoothness analysis of the integrand of interest after employing our numerical smoothing approach.
-We first introduce some notations and then state our smoothness theorem.
+In this section, we analyze the smoothness of the integrand of interest after employing our numerical smoothing approach.
+First, we introduce the notation and then state the smoothness theorem, Theorem \ref{thr:smoothness}.

 For simplicity, we assume that we work on a fixed time interval $[0,T]$, with $T = 1$.
 Using the Haar mother wavelet \begin{small}